gini/gini-mobile-android/merchant-sdk/example-app/README.md

 for QA purposes.
 The difference between `prod` and `qa` is that `qa` allows using custom SSL root certificates for SSL proxies (e.g. Charles Proxy).

-Payment Providers for testing the Health SDK
+Payment Providers for testing the Merchant SDK
 ============================================

 Payment Providers for testing are provided by the Gini Bank SDK's example app.
 Run `bundle exec fastlane install_test_payment_provider_apps` in the repository root to install test payment provider apps